Saint Kjeld: Cult

 Some time after, stories of miracles at Kjeld grave began to spread.
+He was seen as a healer and helper.
 The sick became healthy after visits to the tomb, and the blind especially seem to have benefited from a visit to the tomb; according to the saint's biography at least twelve people had their sight restored.
-The church authorities now wanted to get Kjeld canonized and they therefore sent a request to the Pope in Rome.
-In 1188 Pope Clement III (1187-1191) consented, and the Archbishop Absalon celebrated Kjeld's beatification locally, which occurred on July 11, 1189.
+The Bishop Niels I had a vita prepared and petitioned Rome for the canonization of Kjeld.
+In 1188 Pope Clement III (1187–1191) consented, and the Archbishop Absalon celebrated Kjeld's beatification locally, which occurred on 11 July 1189.

 St. Kjeld is also called Ketillus (a variation on his name) and also sometimes Exuperian, after a name he took upon ordination to the priesthood.
 He has also been called the "St. Francis of Assisi of the North."

 The center of the cult of Saint Kjeld was the cathedral in Viborg.
 Here they had a Saint Kjeld chapel with a Saint Kjeld altar and a shrine with a reliquary called "Saint Kjeld's Ark."
+The "Ark" was destroyed in 1726 when most of Viborg city, including the cathedral, was destroyed by a large fire.
+"Saint Kjeld Well" is in the crypt's southern chapel, which is the spot where Kjeld was initially buried and was well known for its healing powers – especially in connection with blindness.

-Annually they celebrated his feast in the city on the 11th of July with processions, religious services, and a large market.
+Annually they celebrated his feast in the city on 11 July with processions, religious services, and a large market.
+Although his cult originated in Viborg, it spread to other dioceses, and he was also known in Sweden and Norway.
 Other Danish cities venerated St. Kjeld as well, and in Aarhus at the Cathedral there was also a Saint Kjeld altar.

-The "Saint Kjeld Ark" was destroyed in 1726 when most of Viborg city, including the cathedral, was destroyed by a large fire.
-However, in Viborg cathedral is still the "Saint Kjeld Well" in the crypt's southern chapel, which is the spot where Kjeld was initially buried.

 In Viborg a Saint Kjeld Church parish was inaugurated in 1966 as a focal point for the Roman Catholic church in central and western Jutland, and later became the present Saint Kjeld Church built on the same property in 2008.

+Kjeld is the patron saint of canons.